PrefectHQ/prefect/docs/api-ref/index.md

 ---
-description: Prefect APIs enable you to interact programmatically with flows, deployments, the REST API, and Prefect Cloud.
+description: Prefect APIs enable you to interact programmatically with the REST API and Prefect Cloud.
 icon: octicons/book-16
 tags:
     - API